 This method eliminates any and all files that a given app has in the Applications folder.
 However, not all apps are 100% uninstalled using this method.
 Some apps leave files in your computer’s Library folder or in other locations where an app puts its supporting files.

 If you want to ensure that all pertinent files get deleted, try some of the other methods below.

 Method 2: Uninstall Using Launchpad

-It may not seem like it, but you can actually also uninstall apps through Launchpad — provided the app meets specific requirements.
-Well, one condition: the app in question must have been downloaded and installed from the Mac App Store.
+It may not seem like it, but you can also uninstall apps through Launchpad — provided the app meets specific requirements.
+Well, there’s only one condition: the app in question must have been downloaded and installed from the Mac App Store.